-Žemdirbystė=Agriculture is an international journal that publishes, in English, original research papers and review articles containing new and significant information in the field of agricultural sciences, agronomy and related areas of life sciences.
-All contributions must be based on original research and contain novel findings, which have not been previously published in any other scientific journals (except as theses, short reports, part of a lecture or review).
+Zemdirbyste-Agriculture is an international journal that publishes, in English, original research papers and review articles containing new and significant information in the field of agricultural sciences, agronomy and related areas of life sciences.
+All contributions must be based on original research and contain novel findings, which have not been previously published in any other scientific journals (except as abstracts, theses, short reports).
 It is desirable that papers address the problems relevant for agriculture of a temperate climate zone.
 The contributions must present recent research data adequately statistically validated and followed by a comprehensive discussion of factors affecting results.
 Results reported in manuscripts must be based on repeated trials or experiments.
 Review articles are also considered but generally upon invitation by the Editorial Board.